Manuelshub/alx-system_engineering-devops/0x05-processes_and_signals/README.md

 - `7-highlander`: This script displays "o infinity and beyond" and "I am invincible" when receiving a SIGTERM signal.

+- `8-beheaded_process`: This Script kills the process 7-highlander.

 ## Usage

 1. Clone the repository: